 Stay bite-free.
 Not being bitten is your best protection against disease-carrying flying and biting insects.
 Protect yourself with our choice of anti-insect products.
 As part of your anti-insect strategy combine our best-selling BUGTech™ range of clothing with the ultimate protection afforded by Australian-made repellents.
-Bushman™ repellent is available to all of our clients, while RID™ is only available to clients outside of the UK and EU.
+Bushman™ repellent is available to all of our clients, while RID™ is only available to clients outside of the UK.

 Pack a safari jacket or safari fleece for all safaris - whether you opt for a long-sleeved safari fleece or jacket or a safari fleece vest - as it does get cold on safari.

 The reasons for the cold include: African winters, wind chill on safaris in open 4x4s (dipping into valleys and drainage lines also adds an extra bite of cold), early morning starts and late evening finishes for safari activities, land-locked countries, and many safari areas being high above sea level - the Maasai Mara & Serengeti (and most of East Africa) are the height of some ski resorts at 1,400 meters above sea level.
 Botswana, parts of Zambia and Namibia are also at more or less 1,000 meters above sea level.

 Think of the safari experience as a desert trip where it starts off cold in the mornings and becomes cold again in the evenings, but heating up by midday to warm or hot.
 Keep in mind that the hotter the temperatures are at midday, the earlier you will go on safari, which means the cooler it will be.
 Again, you should definitely pack a safari fleece or safari jacket for your safari.
 We have given this advice to clients who have ignored it and returned from an October safari in Botswana to tell us that, yes, they did indeed get cold despite the midday heat.